alfursan/log/Motorsport Log/pages/Interview.md

-- Will use Google Calendar scheduling for students to book appointments
+- Will use online scheduling for students to book appointments
+	- Google Calendar
+	- Calendly
 - I believe 15min slots should be enough per person